ShweataNHegde/shweata-hegde-v2/src/posts/tree-rings.md

 ---
-title: Tree Rings -- Life's Morse Code
+title: Tree Rings -- Morse Code Of Life
 date: 2021-05-26
 author: Shweata N. Hegde
 summary: Trees have their own version of Morse code, and they are tree rings!